Little Green Cars: History

 The release of Absolute Zero in March 2013 marked a significant turning point in the trajectory of Little Green Cars.
 After years of writing and rehearsing in garden sheds and bedrooms in suburban Dublin, the band found themselves catapulted onto the international stage with a debut album that captured the raw vulnerability and melodic ambition that had defined their earliest work.

-Produced by Markus Dravs—renowned for his work with Arcade Fire and Mumford & Sons—the album was recorded at Angelic Studios in Northamptonshire, England.
-Dravs helped hone the band’s intricate arrangements, emphasizing their signature vocal harmonies and emotionally candid songwriting.
-The result was a collection of songs that balanced youthful introspection with soaring, cinematic soundscapes.
+Produced by Markus Dravs known for working with Arcade Fire and Mumford & Sons the album was recorded at Angelic Studios in Northamptonshire, England.

-Absolute Zero featured standout tracks such as "The John Wayne", an anthemic single that introduced the band to a global audience.
-With its slow-burning build and evocative refrain—"it's easy to fall in love, it's easy to fall in love with you"—the track became emblematic of the band's ability to marry poetic lyricism with dynamic instrumentation.
-Another highlight, "My Love Took Me Down to the River to Silence Me", saw vocalist Faye O’Rourke step into the spotlight, delivering a powerful and emotionally charged performance that offered a compelling counterbalance to Stevie Appleby's more introspective tone.
+Absolute Zero featured "The John Wayne", which proved to be a popular single.
+In an interview with DIY Magazine, Appleby said it was "about unrequited love and brutal rejection."
+In another song, "My Love Took Me Down to the River to Silence Me", vocalist Faye O’Rourke step into the spotlight, delivered an emotional performance that offered a change to Appleby's tone.

-The album also explored more experimental territory with songs like "Red and Blue", which incorporated electronic textures and vocoder effects—an adventurous departure from the band's largely acoustic instrumentation.
+The album explored experimental sounds with songs like "Red and Blue", which incorporated electronic aspects and vocoder effects.

-Upon its release, Absolute Zero debuted at number one on the Irish Albums Chart, and made its way onto the UK Albums Chart, peaking at number 94.
+Upon its release, "Absolute Zero" debuted at number one on the Irish Albums Chart, and made its way onto the UK Albums Chart, peaking at number 94.
 It was met with critical acclaim both in Ireland and abroad, praised for its mature songwriting, polished production, and the vocal interplay between Appleby and O'Rourke.

 The success of the album saw the band embark on an extensive international tour, including appearances at Coachella, Lollapalooza, Osheaga, and a performance on Late Night with Jimmy Fallon.